Home Again, Home Again: TN mystery pig whisked away by NC pig rescue - NewsBreak

 Home Again, Home Again: TN mystery pig whisked away by NC pig rescue

 Known to the residents of Judge Ben Allen Road as Petunia, the 300-pound sow spent her last days in Tennessee as she had any other — sleeping and eating.
-Little did she know, only hours later she would join over 100 other pigs at Harley June Farm and Sanctuary.Local company donates ambulance to Ukraine
+Little did she know, only hours later she would join over 100 other pigs at Harley June Farm and Sanctuary.Krispy Kreme doughnut-flavored soft-serve ice cream coming to Tennessee

 How It Started